BellRampion/encipherMach/README.md

 rB - Reflector B for the Enigma

 reflector - Same as Reflector B, but more generic name; used in cTest

+transEnigma - Linux executable for a program that translates from Human-readable text to Enigma-readable text

+transEnigma.c - Code for program that translates between human-readable and Enigma-readable